 Why do I need this test?

-You may have this test if your healthcare provider suspects you have an H. pylori
+You may need this test if your healthcare provider suspects you have an H. pylori

 infection.
 Symptoms of an H. pylori infection are mainly in the stomach and digestive

 tract.
 They include abdominal pain, ulcers, and diarrhea.
 In some children, the infection

 is linked with stunted growth.
 It also increases the risk for stomach cancer.

 What other tests might I have along with this test?

 Although a culture is the most accurate testing method, your healthcare provider may

 One example is a breath test.
 For a breath test, you will drink liquid or take a capsule

 that contains a small amount of harmless radioactive material.
 Your healthcare provider